-If, however, you've yet to score your favourites, cast your 'vote' by clicking on each game's rating below.
+If you've yet to score your favourites, you can cast your 'vote' by clicking on each game's rating below.
 Can't see your favourite?
 Head to our library of Switch games (click the Games tab at the top of the page) and get rating.
 A game needs a minimum of fifty ratings to become eligible, so it's entirely possible to influence the best Switch games ranking below and get your favourites on the list.
 And if you'd like to see the best Switch games of individual years (so 2017, 2018 or 2019), we've got you covered, too.

 Without further ado, let's dive into this selection of the best Switch games you can play in 2020...